-Self monitoring of effluent quality and quantity is required on a regular basis.
-Reporting of results is required semiannually.
-The permit is scheduled to expire on February 28, 2013, the same expiration date of other oil production unit WYPDES facilities in this locale.
+Self-monitoring of effluent quality and quantity is required on a regular basis with reporting of results quarterly.
+The permit is scheduled to expire on January 31, 2019.

-Roland Peterson Water Quality Division Department of Environmental Quality Drafted: October 22, 2008
+Roland Peterson Water Quality Division Department of Environmental Quality Drafted: September 24, 2013